EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Architecture and Modules

 Building on this simulation environment, we implement an \textbf{RL policy} using the RSL-RL library \cite{28} with Proximal Policy Optimization (PPO) \cite{PPO} for training.
 The UUV observes a 9-dimensional state vector $\vec{o}_t = \{\vec{q}, \vec{q}_{\text{des}}, \Delta z\}$, where $\Delta z$ represents the depth error, while $\vec{q}$ and $\vec{q}_{\text{des}}$ denote the current and desired attitude quaternions, which ensure singularity-free orientation tracking.
-The policy then outputs a 4-dimensional action vector $\vec{a}_t = \{\Delta \phi, \Delta \varphi, \Delta \theta, \Delta d\}$, representing deviations in roll, pitch, yaw, and depth, which are passed to the low-level controller, while a reward function composed of three terms guides the policy toward stable behavior.
-The terms are listed as follows:
+The policy then outputs a 4-dimensional action vector $\vec{a}_t = \{\Delta \phi, \Delta \varphi, \Delta \theta, \Delta d\}$, representing deviations in roll, pitch, yaw, and depth, which are passed to the low-level controller.
+This four-dimensional action space is adopted because the present work focuses on attitude and depth control rather than full 6-DoF trajectory tracking or navigation.
+Specifically, roll, pitch, and yaw directly correspond to the three attitude-control objectives, while depth is included to regulate heave-related motion that is strongly coupled with underwater attitude stability.
+In contrast, surge and sway mainly correspond to horizontal translation and are more relevant to path following, station keeping with horizontal position constraints, or navigation tasks, which are beyond the current scope of this paper.
+Therefore, excluding surge and sway from the policy output keeps the action space compact, reduces unnecessary exploration, and improves learning efficiency for the attitude/depth stabilization problem considered here.
+Nevertheless, this does not reduce the physical UUV model to a 4-DoF system: the simulator, hydrodynamic model, hardware platform, and thruster actuation still retain 6-DoF dynamics, while the A-S-Surface controller and actuation layer map the high-level policy commands to executable low-level control signals.
+In the simulation environment, no additional range constraint is imposed on the attitude-control angles beyond the wrapped angular representation, allowing the controller to be evaluated without the practical safety bounds required by the physical UUV platform.
+The reward function composed of three terms guides the policy toward stable behavior.
+The terms are listed as follows: \begin{itemize} \item $r_q = \exp(-|\vec{q} \vec{q}_{\text{des}}^{\star}|)$ encourages orientation alignment, \item $r_p = \exp(-||\vec{a}||^b)$ penalizes excessive control actions (with $b=1$), \item $r_z = \exp(-||\Delta z||^2)$ promotes accurate depth tracking. \end{itemize} \quad These terms are then linearly weighted to guide the policy toward stable and efficient behavior.